telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

 ![](/controls/editors/upload/upload-async.png)

-The asynchrnous mode is implemented using the [HTML5 File API](https://en.wikipedia.org/wiki/HTML5_File_API).
+The asynchronous mode is implemented using the [HTML5 File API](https://en.wikipedia.org/wiki/HTML5_File_API).
 The upload will gracefully degrade and continue to function in legacy browsers using a hidden `iframe`.

 To implement the asynchronous mode of operation, follow the steps below: